illiumst/self-replicating-neural-networks/README.md

     - see `journal_robustness.py` for robustness test modeled after cristians robustness-exp (with the exeption that we put noise on the weights).
 Has `synthetic` bool to switch to hand-modeled perfect fixpoint instead of naturally trained ones.

+    - Also added two difference between the "time-as-fixpoint" and "time-to-verge" (i.e. to divergence / zero).

     - We might need to consult about the "average loss per application step", as I think application loss get gradually higher the worse the weights get.
 So the average might not tell us much here.

 - [ ] Adjust Self Training so that it favors second order fixpoints-> Second order test implementation (?)